tlbhuber/21--Google-Books-React-Search-BookBack/README.md

  ![Saved Screen](https://github.com/tlbhuber/21--Google-Books-React-Search-BookBack/blob/main/client/public/img/Saved.PNG "Saved Screen")

- If you wish to purchase or see more information about the book, click "View".
+ If you wish to purchase or see more information about the book, click "More Info".

 ## Contribution Guidelines
  Curerntly not looking for contributions to this app as it was a project for school.